This is a translation (with some additions) of the articles I have written in 2012 in the old blog which does not exist anymore.

 n

-(number of entries in the backtrace); - the length of the fixed portion of the command line is added;
+, which is the number of entries in the backtrace; - the length of the fixed portion of the command line is added;

-is the number of digits needed to display a value of::digits10 + 1) pid_t
+is the number of digits needed to display a value ofpid_t

 ;- finally, add one to account for the terminating zero.